keu/docs/software_versioned_docs/version-0.16/quickstart.md

 Whether you're exploring our Software or Cloud offering, we've designed this to be a great way to become familiar with our platform.

-## Step 1: Install the Astronomer Software CLI
+## Step 1: Install the Astronomer CLI

-The [Astronomer Software CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
+The [Astronomer CLI](https://github.com/astronomer/astro-cli) is the easiest way to run Apache Airflow on your machine.
 From the CLI, you can establish a local testing environment and deploy to Astro whenever you're ready.

-There are two ways to install any version of the Astronomer Software CLI:
+There are two ways to install any version of the Astronomer CLI:

 - cURL
 - [Homebrew](https://brew.sh/)